Springe zum Hauptinhalt

 Almost 90% of all security breaches are due to known vulnerabilities.
 Therefore patching often does not lead to the desired goal.
 For example, Microsoft alone publishes over 300 patches per year, only a fraction of which are needed at all.
 Together with third-party vendors such as Adobe, Oracle and others, the number of patches can grow to a considerable size that is no longer manageable.

-B. What is patch management in cyber security?
+B. Patch management in cyber security

 Attackers are aware of this problem and can attack unprotected systems at any time, e.g. by phishing.
 Attacks can take advantage of new hardware that is installed on the network but not configured and patched with appropriate security updates.
 Even devices that are not visible from the Internet can be used by attackers who have already gained internal access and are hunting for internal pivot points or victims.